Learning Outcomes

 Clients

 You must not refuse to act, provide lower-quality service, or otherwise disadvantage a client due to any protected characteristic.
-Justified reasons to refuse instructions might include conflict of interest, lack of capacity, or instructions to break the law, not a protected characteristic.
+Law firms are service providers, so the Equality Act’s service provisions apply from first contact, including websites and initial enquiries.
+Justified reasons to refuse instructions might include conflict of interest, lack of capacity to accept new work, or instructions to break the law; never a protected characteristic.

 Employment and Recruitment